mamba-org/mamba/docs/source/developer_zone/dev_environment.rst

 Clone the repo
 **************

-Fork and clone the repository in your prefered manner.
+Fork and clone the repository in your preferred manner.
-Refer to Github documentation for how to do so.
+Refer to GitHub documentation for how to do so.

 Install micromamba
 ******************